 Penistone, c/o The Resource Centre, Church Street S36 6AR

 Q: What can I expect from a Family Support Worker?

-A: When a Family Support Worker has been allocated to work with you and your family they will talk with you about the problems you are having.
+A: When a Family Support Worker starts to work with you and your family they will talk with you about any problems you are having.
 They will ask what help and support you think you might need.
-This is called and Early Help Assessment (EHA).

 Q: What is an Early Help Assessment (EHA)?

-A: An Early Help Assessment is nothing to be worried about.
-It’s just a chat to work out how to help you stop small problems turning into big problems.
+A: It’s just a chat to work out how to help you.
 You can talk about things that are going well and things that you are proud of as well as things that you are finding a challenge.

 Q: How often will see my Family Support Worker?

-A: You can expect your family support worker to make regular visits to your home and to work with you and your family.
-This may include working directly with your child or young person.
-Sometimes this can take place in school or another venue where your child feels more comfortable.
+A: They will make regular visits to your home to work with you and your family.
+Sometimes this can be in school or another place where your child feels comfortable.

 A: Every family is different so you'll make a plan with the Family Support Worker to sort out the problems you are going through.
 You might meet with other people who can help.
 This is called a "Team Around the Family" (TAF) meeting.